riceissa/issarice.com/wiki/resources-for-the-university-of-washington.md

 - [How hard is it to get into the CSE program at University of Washington?](https://www.quora.com/How-hard-is-it-to-get-into-the-CSE-program-at-University-of-Washington)

+- See also [UW CSE FAQ](https://www.reddit.com/r/udub/wiki/cse-faq) and [How can I succeed in CSE 142/143?](https://www.reddit.com/r/udub/wiki/cse-14x-faq) on /r/udub.

 - [What do UW CSE students wish they had known when they were new to the major?](https://www.quora.com/What-do-UW-CSE-students-wish-they-had-known-when-they-were-new-to-the-major)